Snuggle/hypixel.py/docs/about.rst

 Technical Details
 ------------------

-This library sends simple GET requests to Hypixel's RESTful API and serves as an object-oriented wrapper for people developing in Python, and who wish to use Hypixel's API.
+This library sends simple GET requests to Hypixel's REST API and serves as an object-oriented wrapper for people developing in Python, and who wish to use Hypixel's API.
-This comes with a simple implementation of caching and utilizes asynchronous requests.
+Also comes with a simple implementation of caching retrieved JSON and utilizes asynchronous requests for extra speed.